suleymancalik/stackmob-ios-sdk/OverviewForDocs.md

 <br/>
 ### Why base the new SDK on Core Data?
 Our number one goal is to create a better experience.
-Core Data allows us to place a familiar wrapper around StackMob REST calls and datastore API. iOS developers can leverage their existing knowledge of Core Data to quickly integrate StackMob into their applications.
+Core Data allows us to place a familiar wrapper around StackMob REST calls and data store API. iOS developers can leverage their existing knowledge of Core Data to quickly integrate StackMob into their applications.
 For those interested in sticking to the REST-based way of making requests, we provide the full data store API as well.

 <br/>
 ### Already know Core Data?